Artoriuz/ArtCNN/README.md

 - `DN`: Trained with LR images that have been moderately compressed.
 Use this to clean compression artifacts at the expense of some fine-detail.
 - `DS`: Trained with LR images that have been moderately compressed and downsampled with Hermite.
 This provides mild artifact cleaning and sharpening, which might work well for low quality web sources.

-The baseline models in the root directory ara luma prescalers.
+The baseline models in the root directory are luma prescalers.
 They double luma without touching chroma at all.

 `Chroma` variants are trained to learn how to reconstruct chroma using information from both chroma and luma.
 You should **not** use this alongside luma prescalers as it's trained assuming a 2x scaling factor for chroma.